midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 The submission files can be partitioned with the "arrow" library and should be partitioned by `origin_date` and `target`.

+The basename template should match the previous standard ( `"YYYY-MM-DD-team-model.parquet"`) with the a date and the aggregation of the team and model abbreviation name.

 For example, in R:
 ```R
 team_folder <- ”path/data-processed/<team_model>/”